Recognized as the developer of the modern mixing console, Rupert’s handywork is found in thousands of studios around the world.

 In 1989, Rupert was inducted into the Mix Magazine Tech Awards Hall of Fame in recognition of his lifetime contribution to excellence in recording and sound.

-In 1999 he was honored as “Man of the Century” by Studio Sound magazine.
-At the turn of the century, Studio Sound conducted a survey inviting readers to vote for the Top Ten personalities of the industry in various disciplines.
+1999: At the turn of the century, Studio Sound magazine conducted a survey inviting readers to vote for the Top Ten personalities of the industry in various disciplines.
 The first was Audio Personality.

 It is Rupert’s prized honor to have been selected by his peers in the Pro Audio business as number one Audio Personality of the 20th Century.